zymbth/html-to-a4-template/README.md

 The content of the webpage is too rich.
 In order to convert the webpage into the A4 template, the idea is as follows:

 - First of all

 The size of A4 paper is: `210mm * 294mm`.
 Put a web page with uncertain height into a container (`A4-Container`) equal to A4 paper.

 - The browser's printing program

-  Tf you don't care about the output style, or you don't need to set the paging position, or you do not need to set the page header and footer.
+If you don't care about the output style, or you don't need to set the paging position, or you do not need to set the page header and footer.
 The browser's printing program is enough.

 The browser printing program's print output results of the webpage may rigidly cut the coherent content (table, picture, etc.).

 Expecting implementation: Mark the coherent content to display in the same page; mark "start another page"; the table across the page automatically paged and copy the thead, etc.

 - page(`A4-PAGE`) and paging unit(`A4-Unit`)

 At the beginning of design, all the children in the container were regarded as the paging unit.
 Traverse them in order, and create a new page when cross page, and then move the rest into the new page to recursively execute paging program.

 In order to achieve the REQs mentioned above, the "page" is introduced, the container's children were regarded as page, which is the collection of the paging unit.

 - The purpose of this tool is to convert the webpage into the webpage with A4 template.
 Yes, it is still webpage.
 - Finally, you can simply preview, or invoke the browser printing program to print it.
 You can also obtain the webpage and styles, then send to back-end to generate PDF file via plugins like [puppeteer](https://github.com/puppeteer/puppeteer).